Skip to Content

 Debunking Misconceptions

 A common misconception is that node-breaker models are inherently more detailed due to their inclusion of switches.
-However, GridCal shows that this level of detail can be preserved in bus-branch models with appropriate processing.
-Similarly, the belief that bus-branch models lack flexibility is disproven by GridCal’s ability to handle switches and other complexities within its framework.
-This demonstrates that the two approaches are fundamentally equivalent when viewed through the lens of modern tools and methodologies.
+However, we've experienced that this level of detail can be preserved in bus-branch models with appropriate processing.
+Similarly, the belief that bus-branch models lack flexibility is disproven by GridCal’s ability to handle switches and other complexities with a rather straight forward topology processing.
+This demonstrates that the two approaches are fundamentally equivalent.

 The Takeaway